Dundas Street bus rapid transit

-Dundas Street bus rapid transit is a proposed bus rapid transit (BRT) corridor proposed by Metrolinx for the western part of the Greater Toronto and Hamilton Area in Southern Ontario, Canada.
+The Dundas Street bus rapid transit is a proposed bus rapid transit (BRT) corridor proposed by Metrolinx for the western part of the Greater Toronto and Hamilton Area in Southern Ontario, Canada.
 It is part of the regional transportation plan The Big Move.
-Metrolinx currently refers to the project as Dundas bus rapid transit without the word "Street".
+Metrolinx currently refers to the project as Dundas BRT without the word "Street".
 The City of Mississauga used the brand Dundas Connects during the development phase.

-The Dundas BRT is planned to run along Dundas Street from the Kipling Transit Hub at Kipling station on Line 2 Bloor–Danforth in Etobicoke, Toronto to Highway 6 in the neighbourhood of Waterdown in Hamilton, passing through the cities of Mississauga, Oakville, and Burlington.
+The Dundas BRT is planned to run along Dundas Street from the Kipling Bus Terminal, which connects to Line 2 Bloor–Danforth in Etobicoke, Toronto, to Highway 6 in the neighbourhood of Waterdown in Hamilton.
+The line will pass through the cities of Mississauga, Oakville, and Burlington.
 The BRT would also make connections with GO Transit's Milton line and the future Hurontario LRT.
 The busway will be 48 km long with about 20 km to be located in bus lanes or a dedicated right-of-way The estimated capital cost is $600 million.